Moustash/disneyRestaurants/README.md

 # Disney Restaurant App

-This application en `react-native`has for simple purpose to extract information about Disneyland Paris's restaurants from Disney's official API.
+This `react-native` application has for simple purpose to extract information about Disneyland Paris's restaurants from Disney's official API.

 ## Getting started